 Today’s post is contributed by Amy Nickson, a passionate writer on finance.
 Amy is a professional blogger whom has started her own blog and also works as a contributor for the Oak View Law Group.
 Please share your opinions by commenting below.
 Happy Wednesday, Abandoneers!

-The Hidden Costs of Leading a Debt-free Lifestyle
+The Hidden Costs of Leading a Debt Free Lifestyle

 We all know that being in debt is emotionally tedious.
 In such a stressful situation, people always want to do whatever they can to pay off debt.
 They seek professional debt relief help, or take out a consolidation loan, or transfer the balance to a new card to get rid of their debt.

 As the process of becoming debt-free these days is exceedingly difficult to fulfill, people are unsurprisingly quite proud after becoming debt-free.
 They often forget that even after paying off obligations, they still have to make some costly payments.

-1. You may lose connection with your family
+Lost connection with your family

 Your family members may not understand your aversion to being back in debt.
 They may misunderstand you when you are not able to fulfill their wishes, or, when you ask them to minimize expenses.
 To avoid this situation, you have to talk to your family members before working on the debt payoff goal.

 These adjustments can be hard to make for family members and reactions can be negative.
 Be prepared, but work patiently to help them to accept the changes, in a positive manner.

 BUT, if you put all of your focus on getting into the black without any thought to savings, you may not be able to leave your work life behind just yet.
 Limited savings invites enormous problems in your retirement.
 You simply won’t be able to maintain your present lifestyle, and ironically, could fall into new financial obligations.

 No matter how much you owe, pay yourself first.

 You need to fund your retirement accounts (401K, IRA, Roth, etc.), an emergency savings account, and other investments while chipping away at your debt obligation.
 The list doesn’t end here; you have to make long-term investments for your future as well.

 Following a budget can help you sort out things easily.
 Set aside money for all of the fixed expenses first (retirement fund, emergency fund, utility bills, debt payments, mortgage payment, insurance premiums, etc.)

 To become debt free and to avoid further financial obligations, you have to live within your means.
 You have to stop living the extravagant life to become debt free.

 Once you become debt free, you have to just say “no” to the craving for a lavish lifestyle.
 Being a debt free person, you may not be able to splurge on desires like frequently eating out, going on luxurious trips, and making unwanted purchases, etc.

 It is supremely important to stay on top of your health while working to balance obligations with building your retirement nest egg.
 If you don’t, you simply won’t be able to enjoy your work-free days to the fullest.

 Every phase of our life has significance and life itself is a great teacher.
 While you’re in the red, your focus must be how to live within limited means.

 Don’t let your desires control you.
 Plan with a purpose and make debt avoidance a realistic goal, balanced with savings for your future.